Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Treatment Approach

-• Education and safety counseling after a first event
+• Education and safety counseling after a first seizure-like event

 • Anti-seizure medicine when clinically appropriate

-• Trigger management, such as sleep deprivation or alcohol
+• Management of triggers such as sleep deprivation or alcohol use

-• Review of existing seizure medicines and adherence
+• Review of existing seizure medicines and medication adherence

-• EEG or video EEG if events are unclear
+• EEG or video EEG when events remain unclear

-• Cardiac/syncope pathway if events are not epileptic
+• Cardiac or syncope evaluation when events are not epileptic

-• Driving, swimming, heights, machinery, and safety counseling
+• Driving, swimming, height, machinery, and personal safety counseling

 • Follow-up to review recurrence risk and treatment response